Engaging Citizens in Discussions on Democratic Innovation Through Play

 The Democracy Labs Game is a collaborative, card-based tabletop serious game that grew out of the INCITE-DEM Democracy Labs.

+Designed for self-play, the game can be played without a facilitator.
 The game provides a structured yet flexible environment in which participants encounter democratic tensions, engage in collaborative exploration, and co-create democratic innovations that could strengthen democratic participation in the near future.

 In each play session, two to five players work with a shared democracy-related challenge, adopt different roles and act from those role-based perspectives, discuss which democratic values are particularly important for the problem, and collectively shape possible democratic solutions rather than competing against each other.

 Print the materials (colour or black-and-white), cut the cards, and gather a small group of 2-5 players.
 Choose a democratic challenge that feels relevant to your context, follow the instructions, and let the conversation unfold.
+Print-ready files are provided on the Downloads page.

-Game overview
+Game Design

 1. Democracy Labs